 In March 2002, the Company commenced a Private Placement Offering of \$10 million dollars consisting of 10,000 Units.
 Each Unit consists of (i) one (1) share of Cumulative Preferred Stock, Series A, of the Company (Preferred) and (ii) a warrant to purchase up to 250 shares of common stock, par value \$0.01 per share.
 Dividends accrue on the Preferred prior to the Mandatory Redemption Date (as defined below) at the rate of 12% per annum payable quarterly in cash or, at the option of the Company for a period not to exceed two (2) years from the Closing Date, payable in whole or in part in additional shares of the Preferred based on the Liquidation Preference (as defined below) of the Preferred at the rate of 15% per annum.
 No other dividends shall be declared or shall accrue on the Preferred.
 To the extent funds are legally available, the Company is obligated to declare and pay the dividends on the Preferred.
 The Warrants have a term of ten (10) years and an exercise price of \$4.00.
 The Company is required to redeem the Preferred on the fifth anniversary of the first issuance and the Company may at its sole option, choose to redeem the Preferred at any time before the expiration of the five years.
+Because of the mandatorily redeemable nature of the Preferred, it is presented as part of total liabilities in the accompanying balance sheet.

 Two-thirds of the Preferred Stockholders can affect any Company action, which would effect their preference position.
-The Preferred cannot be sold or transferred by its holders and the Company must use its best efforts to register with the Securities and Exchange Commission ("SEC") the common stock issued in connection with the exercise of the Warrants or, if possible, piggyback the issued common stock if the Company participates in a public offering with the SEC
+The Preferred cannot be sold or transferred by its holders and the Company must use its best efforts to register with the Securities and Exchange Commission ("SEC") the common stock issued in connection with the exercise of the Warrants or, if possible, piggyback the issued common stock if the Company participates in a public offering with the SEC.